aklivity/zilla-docs/src/concepts/config-intro.md

 Routes with the `produce` capability map any request-response network call to a correlated stream of Kafka messages.
 The request message(s) are sent to a `requests` topic with a `zilla:correlation-id` header.
 When the request message(s) are received and processed by the Kafka `requests` topic consumer, it produces response message(s) to the `responses` topic, with the same `zilla:correlation-id` header to correlate the response.

 Requests with an `idempotency-key` header can be replayed and receive the same response.
 A Kafka consumer can detect and ignore any potential duplicate requests because they will have the same `idempotency-key` and `zilla:correlation-id`.
-If the `idempotency-key` is used as the Kafka message key, a log compacted topic will remove records where a more recent update exists.

 In the [http-kafka](../reference/config/bindings/binding-http-kafka.md) binding, specifying `async` allows clients to include a `prefer: respond-async` header in the HTTP request to receive `202 Accepted` response with `location` response header.